exercisedb-pro/exercisedb-dataset/README.md

 ---

-## What Is ExerciseDB Pro?
+## What Is Vital Animations?

-ExerciseDB Pro is a **developer-first fitness dataset** built to help teams ship fitness products faster — without spending months sourcing, creating, and structuring exercise content.
+Vital Animations is a **developer-first fitness dataset** built to help teams ship fitness products faster — without spending months sourcing, creating, and structuring exercise content.

 Instead of building exercise animation libraries from scratch or paying for expensive animator contracts, developers get a complete, commercially licensed package delivered as a ZIP download — ready to integrate the same day.